Bbran4/dungeon-lord/README.md

 > mutated, since they're shared assets (see `Dungeon.send_wave()`).
 > Monsters and traps are **not** scaled by wave tier — only heroes get
 > stronger as the Dungeon Lord holds the line.
+>
+> **Victory condition:** `WaveManager.max_wave` (10) is a real win
+> condition, not just "tier 11."
+Fully wiping the party at tier 10
+> triggers `GameManager.start_victory()` — the run ends in VICTORY
+> rather than looping to another shop/wave, and all building/wave
+> controls lock permanently until a full reset.

+---

+### Post-Wave Shop System

+The shop opens automatically after every full-wipe wave clear (an escape sends the player straight back to Building to retry the same wave — no shop, since nothing was actually won).

+* **Room offers:** 3 random base-tier rooms per visit.
+Buying one doesn't insert it directly — it grants a free placement credit, redeemed by dragging a dynamically-created card onto the dungeon (`ShopManager.consume_free_room`).
+Buying (or pack-winning) the same room type twice stacks additional credits/cards rather than overwriting anything.
+* **Passive offers:** 3 random permanent passives per visit (see Passives below).
+Passives that have hit their stack cap are filtered out of the offer pool entirely.
+* **Per-slot purchase limit:** each of the 6 offer slots (3 room + 3
+  passive) can only be bought once per visit — buying one room offer does not block buying a different room or any passive.
+* **Reroll:** limited to once per visit.
+Reshuffles every slot except whichever one currently holds the discount, and resets every slot's bought status back to available.
+* **Discount:** one random slot (room or passive) each visit is discounted (`discount_ratio`, currently 50%) and survives a reroll unchanged.
+* **Card packs:** unlimited purchases at a flat cost, unaffected by reroll or the per-slot limit.
+Each pack randomly rewards gold, a free room credit, or a passive; a roll that can't be granted (empty pool, or a maxed-out passive) refunds the pack's cost instead of wasting it.

+See `ShopManager.gd`.

+---

+### Passives

+Permanently-owned upgrades purchased in the shop, tracked for the whole run (reset only on a full reset, not between waves).
+Stacking is **additive**, not compounding — two +15% passives of the same effect type give +30%, not +32.25%.
+Some passives cap how many times they can ever be owned (`PassiveData.max_stacks`, 0 = unlimited).

+Currently authored (`resources/passives/`):

+* **Golden Touch** — gold multiplier
+* **Reinforced Minions** — monster health multiplier
+* **Sharpened Claws** — monster damage multiplier
+* **Venomous Traps** — trap damage multiplier
+* **Haggler** — flat reroll-cost discount (capped at 2 stacks)

+See `PassiveManager.gd` / `PassiveData.gd`.

 ---